 - The marriage is irretrievably broken or

-- One of the spouses suffers mental incapacity
+- One of the spouses suffers from mental incapacity

 Types of Florida Divorce

 Part of the divorce process is the division of property.
-The Florida court will consider the following factors in making a property award, including:
+The Florida court will consider the following factors in making a property award:

-- The contribution to the marriage by each spouse, including contributions to the care and education of the children and services as homemaker.
+- The contribution to the marriage by each spouse, including contributions to the care and education of the children and services as homemakers

-- The desirability of retaining the marital home as a residence for any dependent child of the marriage, or any other party, when it would be equitable to do so, it is in the best interest of the child or that party.
+- The desirability of retaining the marital home as a residence for any dependent child of the marriage, or any other party, when it would be equitable to do so, is in the best interest of the child or that party

 - Any other factors necessary to do equity and justice between the parties.
 (Florida Statutes – Chapters: 61.075 and 61.077)

-Harris Guidi Divorce Attorneys in Jacksonville will help you navigate these issues and help fight for your rights and your property.
+HGR's Divorce attorneys in Jacksonville will help you navigate these issues and help fight for your rights and your property.
 Contact us today for a confidential consultation.